There was a time when organisations might have hundreds of people in their sales team, but no organised internal sales training function.

 How do you engage managers in both sending their team members?

-Anna Hiett has spent over 10 years creating an running award winning programs in both green field, high growth, post merger environments.
+Anna Hiett has spent over 10 years creating and running award-winning programs in both green field, high growth, and post-merger environments.

 - How to start the process of building a sales training program from scratch.

 - How to evolve your training program to reduce classroom time and increase “on-the-job learning”.